 As a group, the brand features an average protein content of 29% and a mean fat level of 17%.
 Together, these figures suggest a carbohydrate content of 46% for the overall product line.

 And a fat-to-protein ratio of about 58%.

 Near-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the dried chickpeas, dried potatoes and pea products, this looks like the profile of a kibble containing a moderate amount of meat.

-H-E-B Heritage Ranch Grain Free is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+H-E-B Heritage Ranch Grain Free is a dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 3 stars.